kemitchell/writing.kemitchell.com/_posts/2019-03-15-Ethical-Subcommons.md

 3. _Delegation_:  When the code isn't clear on a particular use, the question goes to an established body, whose decision making process, succession rules, and transparency processes are firmly established in advance, and accountable.

-   Do not understatement the difficulty of creating a quasi-judicial body.
+   Do not underestimate the difficulty of creating a quasi-judicial body.
 Delegation is never simple.

 Depending on your group's confidence in its written rules, you may instead prefer Failopen for a Whitelist code, or Failsafe for a Blacklist code.
 Give it thought.
 These are frameworks for thought, not proven prescriptions.